Last Update: 10/10/20

 Pay Special Attention to Step #4 otherwise you lose and you lose quickly!

-Florida foreclosures: it’s still a sad reality in today’s economy that many people either face the possibility of foreclosure, are in the process of defending against a foreclosure, or know a family that is dealing with foreclosure issues.
-Florida’s foreclosure rates are rising and the next few years look to be filled with foreclosure issues – with the State of Florida being hit harder than many other parts of the country.
+It’s a sad reality in today’s economy that many people either face the possibility of foreclosure, are in the process of defending against foreclosure, or know a family that is dealing with foreclosure issues.
+Florida’s foreclosure rates are beginning to rise again and for the next few months, if not longer, look to fill our court dockets – with the State of Florida likely to be a hard hit part of the country.

-A lot of these people are probably wondering about the nuts and bolts of a Florida foreclosure: what exactly happens when the foreclosure process begins?
-Does someone just show up to go through your house?
+Notwithstanding the foreclosure crisis that occurred over 10 years ago, a lot of homeowners are probably wondering about the nuts and bolts of a Florida foreclosure: what exactly happens when the foreclosure process begins?
+Does someone just show up and forcibly remove you from your home?
 Does the Sheriff come to arrest you?
-Do they take your car or your TV?
-(No, no, and no.)
+Does the bank take your TV and all of your personal belongings?

 Here’s a brief overview of the Florida Foreclosure Process in 10 Steps:

-1. Home owner (Borrower) does not do something that he or she agreed to do when they got the mortgage (“defaults”) either by:
+1. The homeowner (Borrower) fails to do something that he or she agreed to do when they gave the mortgage (“defaults”), like:

 - not paying the mortgage payment;

 - not paying the insurance on the property; or